Dashboard Design 101

 - Decide which elements are a "take it or leave it" and only include vital data

 As Peter Walker, Head of Insights at Carta, put it recently on the Canvas podcast, "You have to assume very little about your audience's knowledge of a dataset.
 Selecting the right charts for the right audience — even just a few minutes — can help improve how people interpret your visuals.
 Make them accessible, and make them for everyone.
 Get your data to speak to your users."

-Armed with all the details you need, it’s time to start developing your very own data dashboard.
-With Canvas, you can connect to >150 other apps, build dashboards, and answer questions like a data pro without having to set up and maintain a data warehouse yourself.
+Armed with all the necessary details, it’s time to start developing your data dashboard.
+With Canvas, you can connect to >150 other apps, build dashboards, and answer questions like a data pro without setting up and maintaining a data warehouse yourself.

 If you have complex business logic, they offer fractional data services so you can benefit from the expertise of a data team instead of increasing headcount.